mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

 Text Formatting
 ~~~~~~~~~~~~~~~

-- Set decimal Places: :attr:`~ezdxf.entities.DimStyle.dxf.dimdec` defines the number of decimal places displayed for the
+- Set decimal places: :attr:`~ezdxf.entities.DimStyle.dxf.dimdec` defines the number of decimal places displayed for the
   primary units of a dimension.
 (DXF R2000)
 - Set decimal point character: :attr:`~ezdxf.entities.DimStyle.dxf.dimdsep` defines the decimal point as ASCII code,
   use :code:`ord('.')`
 - Set rounding: :attr:`~ezdxf.entities.DimStyle.dxf.dimrnd`, rounds all dimensioning distances to the specified
   value, for instance, if :attr:`dimrnd` is set to ``0.25``, all distances round to the nearest 0.25 unit.
   If :attr:`dimrnd` is set to ``1.0``, all distances round to the nearest integer.
+For more information look at
+  the documentation of the :func:`ezdxf.math.xround` function.
 - Set zero trimming: :attr:`~ezdxf.entities.DimStyle.dxf.dimzin`, `ezdxf` supports only: ``4`` suppress leading zeros
   and ``8``: suppress trailing zeros and both as ``12``.
 - Set measurement factor: scale measurement by factor :attr:`~ezdxf.entities.DimStyle.dxf.dimlfac`, e.g. to get the